0-1CxH/ray-launcher/README.md

-# Ray Launcher: An out-of-the-box ray cluster launcher
+# Ray Launcher

 ## Introduction

-Start ray cluster and migrate from local classes with minimum amount of code.
+`ray-launcher` is an out-of-the-box python library that wraps the frequently used `ray`  practices enabling migrating from local classes and starting ray cluster with minimum amount of code.

 ## Updates